tothemoonsands/samsung-tv-ws-api/README.md

 pip install git+https://github.com/NickWaterton/samsung-tv-ws-api.git
 ```

-Or from the git clone:
+Or from the git clone (you may need `sudo pip install` for some installs):

 ```bash
 git clone https://github.com/NickWaterton/samsung-tv-ws-api.git